bryce-hoehn/WikiScroll/README.md

 ## Acknowledgments

 - **Wikipedia** for providing the content and APIs that make this project possible
-- **komsiatun** from Noun Project for the book icon used in the logo
+- **Maria Karina Putri** from Noun Project for the scroll icon used in the logo
 - All the open-source maintainers whose libraries I've used

 ## License